-This use case applies to Office 365, G Suite, Box and Dropbox.
+This use case applies to Office 365, Google Workspace, Box and Dropbox.

 A user in your organization is the target of a ransomware attack.
-The user might unknowingly open an email infected and run ransomware which infects the all of his files, including the files synced to the cloud.
+The user might unknowingly open an email infected and run ransomware, which infects the all of their files, including the files synced to the cloud.

 Detect potential ransomware on your cloud environment by creating a policy to update you when suspicious activity is detected, and set up automated actions to prevent ransomware files from being saved to your cloud.

-Connect at least one cloud app (Office 365, G Suite, Box and Dropbox) to Cloud App Security.
+Connect at least one cloud app (Office 365, Google Workspace, Box, and Dropbox) to Cloud App Security.